 The Hebrew Delitzsch utilized did not link a Jewish historical antecedent.
 Neither does his work provide any additional clues.

 Paul was a Messianic Jew from an orthodox background.
 His writings are full of Jewish tradition and thought.
 There may be a correlation between the reading or interpretation of scripture here when he refers to discerning of spirits, but it is not satisfying.
-The information thus far provided does not give enough Jewish background to make a strong case.
+Thus far, the information does not give enough Jewish background to make a strong case.

 Perhaps a more thorough definition can be found through Aristotle or other classical Greek writers.
 Church authorities have a well-known reputation for adapting classical Greek philosophy to Christian principles.
 However, on this occasion, they are very silent.

-The next logical step is to look in the historical Christian interpretations of this thought, which leads one directly to a work by Joseph T. Linehart, called, On “Discernment of Spirits” in the Early Church.
+The next logical step is to look in the historical Christian interpretations of this thought, which leads one directly to a writing by Joseph T. Linehart, called, On “Discernment of Spirits” in the Early Church.
 He documents the various interpretations on this subject throughout the centuries and starts with Origen: